Aman041902/HM0026_Team-X-force/README.md

 ---

 ## 💬 Remarks
-- 🚀 **Future Enhancements:** AI-driven learning schedules, live Q&A, community discussions.
+- 🚀 **Future Enhancements:** Future updates will include Global Quiz Matchmaking, an AI-Powered Recommendation System, and an AI Video Summarizer for key takeaways.
 - 💡 **Open for Contributions!** Help improve the learning experience.

 ---